blei139/CarND_Kidnapped_Vehicle_Project/README.md

     some debugging in particle_filter.cpp or particle_filter.h or both files will fix the performance and your project will pass with success.

+d)  To start over the project clean, type this command: ./clean.sh, and repeat steps a) to c) to build and run your project again.